ibm-cloud-docs/satellite/locations.md

     2. Create a bucket in this service instance to back up your {{site.data.keyword.satelliteshort}} location control plane.
 The {{site.data.keyword.cos_full_notm}} bucket must be in the same region as your {{site.data.keyword.satelliteshort}} location.
 The bucket endpoint must match the instance endpoint, such as a **Cross Region** bucket for a **Global** instance.
 Use a name that can help you identify it later, such as `bucket-<satloc_name>-<region>`.
 Create a separate bucket for each {{site.data.keyword.satelliteshort}} location that you create in your account.
     3. When you create your {{site.data.keyword.satelliteshort}} location, enter the exact name of the bucket you created earlier or an existing bucket in your {{site.data.keyword.cos_full_notm}} instance.
 If no bucket name is provided, a bucket is created for you.

+1. [Set up an {{site.data.keyword.cos_full_notm}} instance](https://cloud.ibm.com/objectstorage/create){: external} that you plan to use for all of your {{site.data.keyword.satelliteshort}} locations in your account.
+2. **Optional** If you want to manually create a bucket for your {{site.data.keyword.satelliteshort}} location.
+Make sure that the bucket is set up with **Cross Region** resiliency.
+Give the bucket a name that can help you identify it later, such as `bucket-<satloc_name>-<region>`.
+If you have multiple {{site.data.keyword.satelliteshort}} location in your account, create a separate bucket for each {{site.data.keyword.satelliteshort}} location that you create in your account.
+3. When you create your {{site.data.keyword.satelliteshort}} location, enter the exact name of the bucket you created earlier or an existing bucket in your {{site.data.keyword.cos_full_notm}} instance.
+If you don't provide a bucket name when you create your location, a bucket is dynamically provisioned.

     Do not delete your {{site.data.keyword.cos_short}} instance or this bucket.
 If the service instance or bucket is deleted, your {{site.data.keyword.satelliteshort}} location control plane data cannot be backed up.
     {: important}

 To create a location from the console,

 1. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external}, click **Create location**.

 2. Click **Manual setup**.

 3. In the **{{site.data.keyword.satelliteshort}} location** section, review the following details.
 To change any of the default values, click **Edit**.

     1. For **Name**: The {{site.data.keyword.satelliteshort}} location name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
 Do not reuse the same name for multiple locations, even if you deleted another location with the same name.

     2. The **Description** and **Tags** fields are optional, and are metadata to help you organize your {{site.data.keyword.cloud_notm}} resources.

     3. The **Resource group** is set to `default` by default.

     4. For **Managed from**: Select the {{site.data.keyword.cloud_notm}} region that you want to use to manage your location.
 For more information about why you must select an {{site.data.keyword.cloud_notm}} region, see [About {{site.data.keyword.cloud_notm}} regions for {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).
 Make sure to select the region that is closest to where your host machines physically reside that you plan to attach to your {{site.data.keyword.satelliteshort}} location to ensure low network latency between your {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}}.

     5. For **Zones**: The names of the zones **must match exactly** the names of the corresponding zones in your infrastructure provider where you plan to create hosts, such as a cloud provider zone or on-prem rack.
 To retrieve the name of the zone, consult your infrastructure provider.
         - [Alibaba regions and zones](https://www.alibabacloud.com/help/doc-detail/89155.htm){: external}, such as `us-east-1a` and `us-east-1b`.
         - [AWS regions and zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html){: external}, such as `us-east-1a`, `us-east-1b`, and `us-east-1c`.
         - [Azure `topology.kubernetes.io/zone` labels](https://docs.microsoft.com/en-us/azure/aks/availability-zones#verify-node-distribution-across-zones){: external}, such as `eastus-1`, `eastus-2`, and `eastus-3`.
 Do **not** use only the location name (`eastus`) or the zone number (`1`).
         - [GCP regions and zones](https://cloud.google.com/compute/docs/regions-zones){: external}, such as `us-west1-a`, `us-west1-b`, and `us-west1-c`.
 4. In the **Object Storage** section, you can click **Edit** to optionally enter the exact name of an existing {{site.data.keyword.cos_full_notm}} bucket that you want to use to back up {{site.data.keyword.satelliteshort}} location control plane data.
 Otherwise, a new bucket is automatically created in an {{site.data.keyword.cos_short}} instance in your account.

 5. In the **Summary** panel, review your order details, and then click **Create location**.
 When you create the location, a location control plane master is deployed to one of the zones that are located in the {{site.data.keyword.cloud_notm}} region that you selected.
 6. Continue with [attaching hosts to your location](/docs/satellite?topic=satellite-hosts#attach-hosts) to finish the setup of your {{site.data.keyword.satelliteshort}} location control plane.